-The Division of Curriculum, Instructional Improvement and Professional Learning (DCIIPL), in collaboration with other divisions and offices across the MSDE, has developed a summer learning resource guide in response to the extended school closures resulting from the COVID-19 pandemic (see Summer Learning Programs: Guidance to Maryland Local School Systems).
-The guide was developed and distributed to assist LEAs in designing evidence-based summer learning program types.
-These programs will provide students with summer learning opportunities to mitigate the disruption in learning during the pandemic.
+In addition, the Division of Curriculum, Instructional Improvement and Professional Learning (DCIIPL), in collaboration with other divisions and offices across the MSDE, has created a summer learning resource guide in response to the extended school closures resulting from the COVID-19 pandemic (see Summer Learning Programs: Guidance to Maryland Local School Systems).
+The guide was developed and distributed to assist LEAs in designing evidence-based summer learning and enrichment programs.